Hello, how may we help you?

 The packaging of the complete kit with the enclosed pressure seal bag also serves to return your samples to the laboratory and is already prepaid and addressed.

-Which advantages does ColoAlert Plus offer?
+What advantages does ColoAlert Plus offer?

 ColoAlert Plus, as a premium variant, offers the advantage of an additional examination of your stool sample for the haemoglobin-haptoglobin complex.
 This complex is more stable during digestion than the regularly tested unbound haemoglobin.
 This makes occult blood detection even more sensitive.